Contact information

 In today’s world, intelligent bots do web scraping.
 Unlike screen scraping, which only copies whatever the pixels display on a screen, these bots extract underlying HTML code, as well as the data stored in a database in the background.

-Notable Benefits of Web Scraping and Web Scraping Use Cases
+Notable Benefits of Web Scraping and Web Scraping Meaning and Use Cases

 1. Scraping product details and prices